genestack/user-tutorials/source/guide/pipelines.rst

 .. image:: images/variant_explorer_additional_metrics.png

+.. note:: **How many raw reads match to the reference and alternative alleles?**

+          DP and DP4 fields may help.

+          **DP** is about raw read depth.
+          **DP4** refers to the reads covering the reference forward, reference reverse, alternate forward, alternate reverse bases.
+For example, DP4=0,0,1,2 means 1 read is the alternate base forward strand, 2 alternate base reverse strand, and no covering reads have a reference at that position.
+The sum of DP4 will not always equal to the DP value due to some reads being of too low quality.

+.. note:: **How can I find out an allele frequiency for a variant?**

+          Have a look at allele frequency (**RAF** column) which is a fraction of reads supporting alternate allele (that information is provided in DP4 field).
+Our Variant Calling application is forced to fit the model of categorical allele frequencies, e.g.
+          0 (homozygous reference), ~0.5 (heterozygote, carrying 1 copy
+          of each of the reference and alternate alleles) or 1 (homozygous alternate).

 To change the default columns or add more columns, choose them in the corresponding tabs in "Columns" section and "Save" your changes.
 After that all selected columns will be displayed in Table viewer.